BuvinJT/distbuilder/docs/QuickStart.md

 	../examples/hello_world_tk

-This example requires the standard Python TKinter library	be installed.
+Note: This example requires the standard Python `TKinter` library	be installed.

 Start by confirming you can run the program